victorliu-sq/PaperWriting/FlashSMP.md

 The GS algorithm is memory-intensive because it involves frequent and repeated accesses to the preference lists and the Rank Matrix.
 Specifically, each proposal involves minimal computation but requires a man to access the Rank Matrix to determine his rank in the preference list of the woman he is proposing to, thereby making memory access the primary bottleneck.

 Despite the Rank Matrix’s efficiency, optimizing memory access remains challenging due to non-sequential access patterns.

+Because fast memory is expensive, a modern memory hierarchy is structured into levels—each smaller, faster, and more expensive per byte than the next lower level, which is farther from the processor.
+Modern architectures also employs a strategy known as locality, where consecutive data stored in memory locations are loaded in batches into the cache.
+This occurs in two forms: temporal locality and spatial locality.
+When a processor references some data, it first looks it up in the cache.
+If not found, the data must be fetched from a lower level of the hierarchy and placed in the cache before proceeding.To improve efficiency, data is moved in blocks, exploiting the spatial locality \cite{architecture6th}.

 The Rank Matrix is accessed in a non-linear order because the index of the woman to propose to and the man's rank in her preference list are determined dynamically at runtime.

 For instance, if M1 proposes to W1 first, he will access 𝑅𝑊1𝑀1*R**W*1*M*1 to check his rank, which is 1.
 If W1 rejects M1 and he then proposes to W2, he will access 𝑅𝑊2𝑀1*R**W*2*M*1, where his rank is 2.
 This dynamic decision-making process causes unpredictable memory accesses.